ReVanced/revanced-patches/CONTRIBUTING.md

 ## 📖 Resources to help you get started

-* The [documentation](https://github.com/ReVanced/revanced-patches/tree/docs/docs) provides the fundamentals of patches and everything necessary to create your own patch from scratch
+* The [documentation](https://github.com/ReVanced/revanced-patcher/tree/docs) contains the fundamentals
+of ReVanced Patcher and how to use ReVanced Patcher to create patches
 * [Our backlog](https://github.com/orgs/ReVanced/projects/12) is where we keep track of what we're working on
 * [Issues](https://github.com/ReVanced/revanced-patches/issues) are where we keep track of bugs and feature requests